20 hours ago

 Meghan Markle’s favourite facialist on how to get party-ready skin

 May 3rd 2018 / 0 comment

 From weddings to parties to red carpet events, Sarah Chapman specialises in making skin look and feel spectacular, stat.
-Here’s how she gets the likes of VB ready to party…
+Here’s how she gets the likes of VB and royal-to-be Meghan Markle ready to party…

-Hair, makeup and a killer outfit are all components of making you look, and importantly, feel foxy for an important occasion, but the glow that emanates from healthy, cared-for skin can’t be underestimated.
-Just how VIPs look so luminous on the red carpet despite hectic schedules, jetlag and the like has long been a mystery, but in the first of a three part series, skincare authority Sarah Chapman will shed some light on how to achieve HD ready skin, and just how she makes celebrity clients such as VB, Neelam Gill and Naomi Watts look so radiant, not to mention well-rested (one can dream…)
+Hair, makeup and a killer outfit are all components of making you look - and importantly, feel - foxy for an important occasion, but the glow that emanates from healthy, cared-for skin can’t be underestimated.
+Just how VIPs look so luminous on the red carpet despite hectic schedules, jetlag and the like has long been a mystery, but here skincare authority Sarah Chapman will shed some light on how to achieve HD-ready skin, and how she makes celebrity clients such as royal bride-to-be Meghan Markle, Victoria Beckham, Neelam Gill and Naomi Watts look so radiant, not to mention well-rested (one can dream)...

 What can you do at home in preparation for an important occasion?

 Home massage is the perfect way to perk up your skin and restore a healthy glow before a big event.
 There are a few simple techniques that you can try such as holding your fists in loose knuckles and rolling over the cheeks and performing light tapping and drumming of the fingertips around the contours of the eyes to encourage drainage and boost circulation.
 If you’re short on time then try using my Facialift massager, £28, specifically designed to replicate the benefits of my signature gymnastic massage technique for an instant radiant finish.

 For optimum results I advise to incorporate this with my Ultimate Cleanse, £44, the morning of the big event which will help to detoxify and declog pores leaving you with a fresh and rosy complexion.